awslabs/clickstream-analytics-on-aws/docs/en/plan-deployment/cost.md

 ## Logs and Monitoring

-The solution utilizes CloudWatch Logs， CloudWatch Metrics and CloudWatch Dashboard to implement logging, monitoring and visualizating features.
+The solution utilizes CloudWatch Logs, CloudWatch Metrics and CloudWatch Dashboard to implement logging, monitoring and visualizating features.
 The total cost is around $14 per month and may fluctuate based on the volume of logs and the number of metrics being monitored.

 ## Additional features